polymonster/maths-rs/readme.md

 # Maths

 Maths is a linear algebra crate which aims to be ergonmic and fun to use for gamedev and graphics.
 If you like writing shaders you should feel right at home.
-In addition to the usual implementation of vectors, matrics and quaternions it includes a comprehensive collection of utility functions, intersection tests, point tests, distance functions, trig functions, graphs and signal processing functions.
+In addition to the usual implementation of vectors, matrics and quaternions it includes a comprehensive collection of utility functions, vector swizzling, intersection tests, point tests, distance functions, trig functions, graphs and signal processing functions.

 ## Vector